 This post includes affiliate links.

-This is a free tutorial for the Samurai Crochet Relief stitch.
+This is a free tutorial for the beautiful Samurai Crochet Relief stitch.
+Easy and quick to make stitch with an interesting look and texture.
 The tutorial has both photos and videos.

 To learn more about how to create the samurai crochet relief stitch, please continue to read below.

 When thinking about creating a new crochet pattern, I came across the Samurai Crochet Relief Stitch on another website.

 I instantly fell in love with this stitch, the stunning texture created in such a simple, yet effective way.

 This stitch is also known as the Cable Stitch to some crocheters.
 I can see the simple resemblance to crochet cables.